Terms and Conditions for all programmes except Online Accelerated Pre-Masters Programme

 - any other costs and expenses reasonably incurred by them or any of them your behalf during or as a result of any of the said expeditions.

 Provided that the indemnity herein shall not extend to any claims, damages, costs or expenses in respect of and to the extent to which the Centre and member(s) of the staff or any of them shall be entitled to be indemnified under any policy of insurance or as may arise as a result of negligence causing injury or death.

-Without this indemnity, you may not take part in an expedition organised by the Centre.
+Without this indemnity, you may not take part in any expedition organised by the Centre.

-These Terms and Conditions apply to all bookings commencing after 7 May 2020.
-For bookings made prior to this date, please contact your admissions co-ordinator or Centre staff to obtain a copy of the relevant terms and conditions and refund policies which apply to your contract with us.
+These Terms and Conditions apply to all bookings commencing after 1 December 2022.
+For bookings made prior to that date, please contact your admissions co-ordinator or Centre staff to obtain a copy of the relevant terms and conditions and refund policies which apply to your contract with us.